 changes that require the nodes to be recreated.
 To learn more about types of

-changes that use a node pool upgrade strategy, see When surge upgrades are used
+changes that use a node pool upgrade strategy, see When GKE uses surge upgrades

 Resource allocation is subjected to Compute Engine quota.
 Depending on your configuration, this quota can limit the number of parallel upgrades or even cause the upgrade to fail.